-The Northern Pass must gain approval from several public entities before construction can proceed.
+The Northern Pass would have needed approval from several public entities before construction could proceed.

-- Because the project involves crossing an international border, it must receive a presidential permit from the U.S. Department of Energy.
-The DOE is working with several other public bodies, including the U.S. Army Corps of Engineers and the U.S. Forest Service, to prepare an environmental impact statement (EIS).
-A draft EIS was released in 2015, and the DOE is currently drafting a final version.
+- Because the project involved crossing an international border, it had to receive a presidential permit from the U.S. Department of Energy.
+The DOE worked with several other public bodies, including the U.S. Army Corps of Engineers and the U.S. Forest Service, to prepare an environmental impact statement (EIS).
+That EIS was issued in August 2017.

-- The project must also receive approval from the New Hampshire Site Evaluation Committee (SEC).
-The SEC declared the project application complete in December 2015, and is expected to give a decision by September 30, 2017.
+- The project also needed to receive approval from the New Hampshire Site Evaluation Committee (SEC).
+The SEC rejected the Northern Pass project in 2018.

 The possible use of eminent domain to forcibly purchase land along the proposed route was an area of concern when the project was first proposed.
 This led to the passage of legislation which specifically forbids private utilities (which includes Northern Pass Transmission) from using eminent domain to acquire land for transmission projects that are not required to ensure the reliability of the grid.

-The costs of building the Northern Pass will be fronted by Eversource.
-The company’s transmission agreement with Hydro-Quebec includes payments for the recovery of those costs, as well as other expenses associated with maintaining the line, with an estimated return on investment of roughly 12%.
-Hydro-Quebec, in turn, will fund the payments through profits made by selling power through the line.
-The arrangement does not call for any of the costs of the project to fall directly on ratepayers.
+The costs of building the Northern Pass would have been fronted by Eversource.
+The company’s transmission agreement with Hydro-Quebec included payments for the recovery of those costs, as well as other expenses associated with maintaining the line, with an estimated return on investment of roughly 12%.
+Hydro-Quebec, in turn, would have fund the payments through profits made by selling power through the line.
+The arrangement did not call for any of the costs of the project to fall directly on ratepayers.

-Objectors have raised concerns that power from the Northern Pass will not end up in New Hampshire, instead serving to fulfill energy needs in southern New England.
-They also point out that New Hampshire is a net exporter of electricity.
+Objectors raised concerns that power from the Northern Pass would not have ended up in New Hampshire, instead serving to fulfill energy needs in southern New England.
+They also pointed out that New Hampshire is a net exporter of electricity.

 However, utilities in the state buy and sell electricity through a regional market, ISO-NE.
-Northern Pass proponents argue that increasing regional capacity will therefore help to stabilize and/or lower rates in the Granite State.
+Northern Pass proponents argued that increasing regional capacity would therefore help to stabilize and/or lower rates in the Granite State.

 Continuing concerns about the use of power transmitted through the Northern Pass led Eversource to announce in 2016 that it had entered into a power-purchase agreement with Hydro-Quebec.
 However, the agreement was shot down in 2017 by state regulators who said it would violate state law.

-The impact of the Northern Pass on future energy rates is difficult to determine, but is based largely on concerns about the region’s increasing dependence on natural gas for electricity generation.
+The impact that Northern Pass would have had on future energy rates is difficult to determine, but is based largely on concerns about the region’s increasing dependence on natural gas for electricity generation.
 Currently, gas accounts for roughly 45% of electrical generation in New England.
 This percentage is expected to rise with the retirement of aging fossil-fuel and nuclear power generators.
 Limited pipeline capacity coupled with high demand during winter months, when residential users draw upon supplies to heat their homes, has led to significant spikes in electrical rates in recent years.

-The degree to which hydroelectricity from the Northern Pass will fulfill state, regional and federal clean energy requirements varies.
+The degree to which hydroelectricity from the Northern Pass would have fulfilled state, regional and federal clean energy requirements varied.

-- Hydroelectricity transmitted through the Northern Pass would qualify to fulfill requirements of the Environmental Protection Agency’s Clean Power Plan.
+- Hydroelectricity transmitted through the Northern Pass would have qualified to fulfill requirements of the Environmental Protection Agency’s Clean Power Plan.

-- The energy does not meet current requirements for New Hampshire’s clean energy mandate, the Renewable Portfolio Standard.
+- The energy would not have met current requirements for New Hampshire’s clean energy mandate, the Renewable Portfolio Standard.

-- Buying power from Hydro-Quebec via the Northern Pass would not require utilities to purchase carbon allowances through the Regional Greenhouse Gas Initiative.
+- Buying power from Hydro-Quebec via the Northern Pass would not have required utilities to purchase carbon allowances through the Regional Greenhouse Gas Initiative.

-Both the DOE and the SEC grant intervenor status to individuals and organizations who demonstrate they have a substantial interest in the outcome of decisions related to the Northern Pass.
+Both the DOE and the SEC granted intervenor status to individuals and organizations who demonstrated they had a substantial interest in the outcome of decisions related to the Northern Pass.

-- Over 100 groups have been granted intervenor status by the SEC, which grants them the right to attend hearings, and may give them an opportunity to present evidence, file motions and objections, and cross-examine witnesses.
-Intervenors include property owners and municipalities along the proposed route, environmental groups, business groups and unions.
+- Over 100 groups were granted intervenor status by the SEC, which gave them the right to attend hearings, present evidence, file motions and objections, and cross-examine witnesses.
+Intervenors included property owners and municipalities along the proposed route, environmental groups, business groups and unions.

-Many opponents of the Northern Pass as currently proposed have called for the project to be completely buried.
-Northern Pass officials have stated that complete burial would make the project too expensive, driving costs up to around $15 million to $20 million per mile, compared with $3 million per mile for overhead lines.
+Many opponents of the Northern Pass called for the project to be completely buried.
+Northern Pass officials stated that complete burial would make the project too expensive, driving costs up to around $15 million to $20 million per mile, compared with $3 million per mile for overhead lines.

 However, the DOE analyzed complete burial as an option in its draft environmental impact statement on the project, estimating that full burial would result in a total cost of just under $2 billion, or roughly $5.7 million per mile.

-Other suggested alternatives to the Northern Pass as proposed include:
+Other suggested alternatives to the Northern Pass as it was proposed included: